-NOTE: For information on how to use your fire extinguisher, refer to the fire extinguisher user's manual
+NOTE: For information on how to use your fire extinguisher, refer to the fire extinguisher user's manual included in your warranty packet.

 Inspection and maintenance

 Read and follow all instructions on the label and user's manual provided by the fire extinguisher manufacturer.